Sa'ad Al-Faqih: Early life

 Saad al-Faqih was born in Az Zubayr, southern Iraq, to a Najdi family.
 He was professor of surgery at King Saud University in Riyadh, Saudi Arabia, until March 1994.
 He was jailed for his involvement in the country’s reform movement.
-On his release from prison, he became director of the London office of the Committee for the Defense of Legitimate Rights (CDLR), the then leading Saudi opposition group, which opposed the Saudi government as un-Islamic.
+On his release from prison, he became director of the London office of the CDLR.
 He left CDLR to found MIRA in 1996.

 Terrorism support allegations

-In December 2004, the United States Department of the Treasury accused al-Faqih of being affiliated with Al Qaeda, and alleges he has maintained relations to the group since 1998.
+In December 2004, the United States Department of the Treasury accused al-Faqih of being affiliated with Al Qaeda, alleging that he had maintained relations with the group since 1998.
 Two days later, the names of al-Faqih and MIRA were added to the UN 1267 Committee's list of individuals and entities belonging to or associated with al-Qaeda.
 The Treasury statement mentions al-Faqih's past affiliation with Osama bin Laden, Khalid al-Fawwaz, Mustafa Setmariam Nasar, and an obscure al-Qaeda ideologue who writes, or used to write, under the name Lewis Attiyatullah.
-Saad Al-Faqih asserts that authorities, such as the United States government, wish to vilify him because they are allies with the current Saudi regime, which he opposes and denies all allegations.
+Al-Faqih has asserted that authorities, such as the United States government, wish to vilify him because they are allies with the current Saudi regime, which he opposes and denies all allegations.

-BBC Radio 5 Live reported a claim that in 1996, Saad Al Faqih purchased an Exact-M 22 satellite phone for Osama bin Laden, an allegation which has not even been investigated, nor has he been charged by any court in the world.
+BBC Radio 5 Live reported a claim that in 1996, al-Faqih purchased an Exact-M 22 satellite phone for Osama bin Laden, an allegation which has not even been investigated, nor has he been charged by any court in the world.

 Al-Faqih confirms that he and MIRA are "totally committed to peaceful agenda.".

 He has since been removed from the UN sanctions list after the UN Security Council committee accepted the Ombudsman's recommendation to have him removed.
 The committee's chairman, German Permanent Representative Peter Wittig, announced in a statement on 3 July 2012 that "after thorough consideration", Dr Al-Faqih and Mira had been removed.
 "The key question the committee has to consider is whether there is sufficient information to provide a reasonable and credible basis for concluding that an individual, group, undertaking, or entity is associated with al-Qaeda," he added.
 The UK and Germany reportedly supported Dr Faqih's removal, while the US and Saudi Arabia were among those who opposed it.
 Dr Al-Faqih said it had been a "laborious battle" to get off the sanctions list.

 "All that has happened in the last eight years is that an innocent, peaceful activist, acting within the law, has been a victim of a conspiracy by tyrants in the Gulf supported by superpowers," he told the Reuters news agency.